 Delays in Water meters are in selected Metered household All household have Replacement and installation Awareness Awareness standardizing areas connections to all metered connection of meters campaigns campaigns yard connections receiving water.
 Awareness campaigns Replacement and Replacement and as a basic level Review and installation of meters installation of of service.
-Review of by-laws implementation of by- Cost recovery meters Cost laws recovery Awareness campaigns Lack of Improve Rehabilitation of ageing Replacement of maintenance of Waste water treatment not compliance with Improved maintenance of infrastructure infrastructure Replacement of properly maintained and green drop water - borne sewage Development of new infrastructure operated. systems Implement preventative infrastructure to meet limastructure sewage systems.
-Certification. maintenance plan the future demand Unaddressed Upgrade and extend Upgrade and extend Upgrade and sanitation Backlogs in RDP standard Backlog Improved access to infrastructure to meet the infrastructure to meet extend backlog toilets eradication sanitation demand the demand infrastructure to meet the demand Poor electricity MDM is the coordinator in the Liaison with ESKOM to supply that need area of supply whereas locals Provision of Provision of electricity/ provide upgraded standard of Upgrading of existing Liaison with ESKOM power Energy electricity substations ESKOM to provide stations to be energy Energy Strengthening projects by electricity upgraded. erectification projects ESKOM compels poor MDM is the coordinator in the area of supply as locals are implementing the project affordable Provision of affordable electricity/ Energy Liaison with NERSA and attendance of NERSA conference to negotiate affordable electricity for Municipal area Liaison with NERSA and attendance of NERSA conference to negotiate affordable electricity for Municipal area attendance of aggravates the high demand of MDM is the coordinator in the area of supply as locals are implementing the project Provision of electricity/ Energy Households with electricity.
-Liaison with ESKOM to provide electricity Liaison with ESKOM to provide electricity vandalism of transformers and MDM is the coordinator in the area of supply as locals are eradication of theft Reduced theft and vandalism Replacement of transformers and vandalized material Improved technology to prevent theft and vandalism unpaved road Backlog in terms of road infrastructure maintenance Maintain and upgrade road infrastructure terms of road infrastructure Implementation of priority list priority list submitted Implementation of priority list submitted to RAL Poor condition of public transport fleet MDM is currently the coordinator in terms of subsidized bus services and will only implement the function after 7 years as per IGAA signed witn Limpopo Department of Transport and Community Safety To ensure a safe and reliable public transport system Provision of safe and adequate subsidized public transport services as per contracts signed with Service Provider,ie on all routes as per contractual agreement Laison with the Department of Transport and Community Safety Implementation of IGAA on bus subsidy contracts with the Limpopo Department of Transport and Community Safety motivate for Implementation of the District ITP to motivate for additional busses.
-High accident MDM has one of the highest accident rates in the Limpopo Province and fatalities on the Reduced number of injuries and fatalities on the road municipalities and LDTCS.
+Review of by-laws implementation of by- Cost recovery meters Cost laws recovery Awareness campaigns maintenance of water-borne sewage systems.
+Unaddressed Waste water treatment not properly maintained and operated.
+Certification.
+Improved maintenance of water - borne sewage systems infrastructure Implement preventative maintenance plan Replacement of infrastructure Development of new infrastructure to meet the future demand Upgrade and extend Replacement of infrastructure Upgrade and sanitation C Backlog eradication Improved access to sanitation infrastructure to meet the demand infrastructure to meet the demand extend infrastructure to meet the demand supply that need ESKOM power stations to be MDM is the coordinator in the area of supply whereas locals are implementing the Provision of Provision of electricity/ Energy Liaison with ESKOM to provide upgraded standard of electricity Strengthening projects by ESKOM Upgrading of existing substations Liaison with ESKOM to provide electricity compels poor households to top up the energy with wood.
+MDM is the coordinator in the area of supply as locals are affordable Provision of affordable electricity/ Energy Liaison with NERSA and attendance of NERSA conference to negotiate affordable electricity for Municipal area Liaison with NERSA and attendance of NERSA conference to negotiate affordable electricity for Municipal area attendance of aggravates the high demand of MDM is the coordinator in the area of supply as locals are implementing the project Provision of electricity/ Energy Liaison with ESKOM to provide electricity Liaison with ESKOM to provide electricity vandalism of transformers and MDM is the coordinator in the area of supply as locals are Elimination / eradication of theft and vandalism Reduced theft and vandalism Awareness campaigns Replacement of transformers and Improved technology to prevent theft and vandalism paved and Backlog in terms of road infrastructure maintenance Maintain and upgrade road infrastructure terms of road SANRAL Implementation of priority list priority list submitted Implementation of priority list submitted to RAL Poor condition of public transport fleet MDM is currently the coordinator in terms of subsidized bus services and will only implement the function after 7 years as per IGAA signed with Limpopo Department of Transport and Community Safety To ensure a safe Provision of safe and adequate subsidized public transport services as per contracts signed Implementation of IGAA on bus subsidy contracts with the motivate for Implementation of the District ITP to motivate for additional busses.
+High accident rate MDM has one of the highest accident rates in the Limpopo Province Reduced number of injuries and fatalities on the road municipalities and LDTCS.
 Support road safety programmes (debates, Participatory Education Technique- PET, Driver of the Year competitions and EPWP road safety ambassador programme by programmes (debates, Participatory Education Technique- PET, Driver of the Year competitions and EPWP road safety ambassador programme by (debates,